 PhD students will usually have chosen a research mentor before beginning the program, but must choose a research mentor by the end of the first semester.
-After a student has reached a verbal agreement with their proposed research mentor, he/she should file the "Selection of Mentor & Committee" form, available on the Biology Graduate Program website.
-The appointment of a research mentor becomes effective when approved by the proposed research mentor and the Departmental Chairperson.
+After a student has reached a verbal agreement with their proposed research mentor, they should file the "Selection of Mentor & Committee" form, available on the Biology Graduate Program website.
+Generally, the mentor had been selected before admission to the graduate program or early in the program; this form is a means of formalizing the arrangement.
+The formal appointment of a research mentor becomes effective when approved by the proposed research mentor and the Graduate Program Coordinator.